 FLEX WING INSTRUCTOR

-Mike Bailey is our flex wing instructor at Otherton.
+Terry Dobbins is our recently appointed flex wing instructor at Otherton.

 Book a trial flight for an experience of a lifetime in an open cockpit aircraft and enjoy the open skies.

 Book a lesson or trial flight directly with Terry on 07403 653920.

 How do I get my microlight pilot's licence?